nautes-labs/website/src/en/guide/user-guide/code-repo.md

 > When requesting the API to update a repository, the resource file for the repository will also be updated.
 >
 > If your account is a member of the GitLab group, has permission to create repositories, and has write permission to the `main` branch of the `default.project` repository, you can create or update repositories.

 ## Delete Repository (API)

 > Before deleting a repository, please delete all entities and resources associated with the repository, such as deployment runtimes, otherwise the deletion cannot be performed.

+### Compose repository deletion request

-1. Generate an API request example by API definition `CodeRepo_DeleteCodeRepo` and add the access token as a request header.
+Compose an API request example by API definition `CodeRepo_DeleteCodeRepo` and add the access token as a request header.

 ```Shell
     curl -X 'DELETE' \